Manuel Asur

-Manuel Asur (Manuel Asur GONZÁLEZ GARCÍA) (Güeria Carrocera, San Martín del Rey Aurelio, Asturias, 1947) is a Spanish essayist and poet in Asturian.
+Manuel Asur (Manuel Asur González García) (Güeria Carrocera, San Martín del Rey Aurelio, Asturias, 1947) is a Spanish essayist and poet in Asturian.
 He's considered to be one of the first modern poets in this language.
-He has a PhD degree in Philosophy.
-His book, Cancios y poemes pa un riscar ('Songs and Poems to a Dawn') meant the beginning in 1977 of the rebirth (Asturian surdimientu) of asturian literature, because he contributed with a poetry more newfangled and risked than anything written before in this language.
-Most of their works talk about the socio-political facts of the moment.
-Some of their poems became very popular in Asturias in the 1970s since the group Nuberu used them as lyrics for their songs.
-He wrote also a narrative book in 1987, Hai una llinia trazada ('There's a Drawn Line'), with short stories that he say to consider "almost monologues".
-He's a current articulist of La Nueva España publications and works in the Consejería de Medio Rural y Pesca del Principado de Asturias.
+He has a PhD in Philosophy.
+His book, Cancios y poemes pa un riscar ('Songs and Poems to a Dawn') meant the beginning in 1977 of the rebirth (Asturian surdimientu) of Asturian literature, because he contributed with a poetry more modern and daring than anything written before in this language.
+Most of his works talk about the socio-political facts of the moment.
+Some became very popular in Asturias in the 1970s since the group Nuberu used them as lyrics for their songs.
+He wrote also a book of short stories in 1987, Hai una llinia trazada ('There's a Drawn Line'), consisting of short stories that he says to consider "almost monologues".
+He's a current contributor to La Nueva España publications and works in the Consejería de Medio Rural y Pesca del Principado de Asturias.

+Asur has been an academician of the Academy of the Asturian Language for many years.